acidburn0zzz/orgs-docs/getting-started.md

 ## 4. Enter Payment Information (paid Orgs only)

-If you chose an Organization with access to Private Packages, clicking the big red "Create an Organization" button will bring up a Stripe Payments prompt.
+If you chose an Organization with access to private packages, clicking the big red "Create an Organization" button will bring up a Stripe Payments prompt.
 Enter the email address you'd like associated with billing (this does *not* have to match the owner's email), as well as billing address